kommitters/mtk-automation/README.md

 ```

-9. Revoke a member (this was done in three stages because the `CLI` isn't currently working with multiple signature functions).
+10. Revoke a member (this was done in three stages because the `CLI` isn't currently working with multiple signature functions).

+- Stage 1 the contract claims the balance of the member
 ```
 soroban contract invoke \
     --wasm target/wasm32-unknown-unknown/release/mtk_automation.wasm \